dhanesh9/Youtube-Video-Summarizer/README.md

 This project is a Streamlit application that converts YouTube video transcripts into detailed notes.
 The application uses Google Generative AI for summarization and includes features such as keyword filtering, clustering, and a question-answering system.

 # Features
-Transcript Extraction: Extracts the transcript of a YouTube video using the YouTube Transcript API.
+-Transcript Extraction: Extracts the transcript of a YouTube video using the YouTube Transcript API.
-Summarization: Utilizes Google Generative AI to summarize the transcript into key points.
+-Summarization: Utilizes Google Generative AI to summarize the transcript into key points.
-Keyword Filtering: Allows users to filter the transcript based on keywords.
+-Keyword Filtering: Allows users to filter the transcript based on keywords.
-Clustering: Implements KMeans clustering to extract and display important subtopics.
-Question-Answering: Provides a feature for users to ask questions about the video and get responses based on the transcript.
+-Clustering: Implements KMeans clustering to extract and display important subtopics.Question-Answering: Provides a feature for users to ask questions about the video and get responses based on the transcript.

 ## Installation
 1. Clone the Repository: